 Brian T. Davis, LISW-S, SAP

-Brian and his colleagues regularly provide mental health and substance use assessments nationwide for individuals in the midst of court proceedings, including those who are seeking to have their firearm rights restored after a firearm violation that involved use of alcohol, a drug, or where mental health status needs to be evaluated.
-His experience with firearms related cases has proven invaluable to defendants, attorneys and judges in the effort to arrive at fair and reasonable outcomes in court.
+Brian Davis and his colleagues provide mental health and substance use assessments nationwide for individuals in the midst of court proceedings, including those who are seeking to have their firearm rights restored after a firearm violation involving use of alcohol, a drug, or when some aspect of a person’s mental health needs to be evaluated.
+His experience with firearms related cases has proven invaluable to defendants, attorneys, and judges in the effort to arrive at fair and reasonable outcomes in court.

-Brian also evaluates airline pilots, freight carriers, nurses and individuals in numerous occupational categories where daily duties are safety-sensitive or public in nature, and where use of alcohol, drugs, or mental health status is of significance to an overseeing authority or court.
+Brian also evaluates airline pilots, freight carriers, nurses, and various professionals engaged in occupations where daily duties are safety-sensitive in nature, and where use of alcohol, drugs, or one’s mental health status is of significance to an overseeing board, court, or other authority.

 Christopher is the Managing Partner and the founder of Growth Strategy Partners LLC, a consulting firm that accelerates the revenue, profit and organizational growth of privately held companies, many in the shooting sports industries, by implementing the 7 Keys to Growth that Growth Strategy Partners has found to be instrumental for long term success.
 It is Christopher’s passion for building successful businesses, his sense of humor, critical thinking skills and methodological approach to solving complex challenges that has made him very successful and sought after by his clients.